HoloTuberKit/HoloTuberKit-RealTime/README.md

 ## Hologram Viewer (AR Device Side)
 1) Install apk into your Smartphone (Android).<br>
-2) Enter the same Streaming ID that you entered in the app.<br>
+2) Enter the same Streaming ID that you entered in the PC app.<br>
 3) Tap <b>Connect</b> button.<br>

 # Give Me Your Feedback